 Cyprus country profile

-By legend the birthplace of the ancient Greek goddess of love Aphrodite, Cyprus's modern history has, in contrast, been dominated by enmity between its Greek and Turkish inhabitants.
+By legend the birthplace of the ancient Greek goddess of love Aphrodite, Cyprus's modern history has, in contrast, been dominated by tension between its Greek and Turkish inhabitants.

-Cyprus has been divided since 1974 when Turkey invaded the north in response to a military coup on the island which was backed by the Athens government.
+Cyprus has been divided since 1974 when Turkey invaded the north in response to a military coup on the island which was backed by the Greek government.

-The island was effectively partitioned with the northern third inhabited by Turkish Cypriots and the southern two-thirds by Greek Cypriots.
-United Nations troops patrol the "Green Line" dividing the two parts.
-Reunification talks have proceeded slowly.
+The island was effectively partitioned, with the northern third run by a Turkish Cypriot government and the southern two-thirds by the internationally-recognised government led by Greek Cypriots.

+United Nations troops patrol the "Green Line" dividing the two parts, and reunification talks have made slow progress.

-Cyprus successfully diversified its largely agrarian economy into one based on services - including a large tourism sector - and light manufacturing.
+Cyprus has successfully diversified its largely agrarian economy into one based on services - including a large tourism sector - and light manufacturing.

 More recently it has also developed into an important financial hub, especially for investors from Russia and Eastern Europe.

 - Read more country profiles - Profiles by BBC Monitoring